gabeklein/expressive-mvc/README.md

 <h1 id="sharing-section">Sharing state</h1>

-Upward and onward!
-Now for the fun part.

 One of the most important features of a Model is an ability to share state with any number of subscribers, be them components or [even other controllers]().
-Whether you want state in-context or to be usable app-wide, you can with a number of simple abstractions.
+Whether you want state in-context or to be usable app-wide, you can, with a number of simple abstractions.

 <br/>

 <h2 id="concept-sharing">Getting Started</h2>

-Before going in depth, a quick use-case should help get basic point across.
+Before going in depth, a quick use-case should help get the basic point across.

 ### Step 1
 Start with a normal, run-of-the-mill Model.